kadern0/simple-app/Readme.md

 deploy a service so it achieves reliability and scalability at the same time.
 I also wanted to use some technologies that I hadn't used before so I could learn during the process.
-After a quick look, I opted for using AWS Fargate, Cloudformation, CodePipeline.
+After a quick look, I opted for using AWS Fargate, Cloudformation and CodePipeline.

 The service created will run behind an Application Load Balancer (it will autoscale to meet traffic demands), that is